World Heroes 2 Jet

-is a 1994 fighting arcade game developed and published by ADK with the assistance of SNK.
-It was originally released for the Neo Geo MVS arcade cabinet on 26 April 1994.
+is a 1994 fighting video game developed by ADK and published by SNK for the Neo Geo arcade and home platforms.
 It is the sequel and update to the 1993 fighting arcade game World Heroes 2, as well as the third title of the World Heroes series.

 It was followed by a sequel released over a year later titled World Heroes Perfect.